EYBlockchain/nightfall_3/doc/pos.md

 Terminology:

 - **Slots**.
 Units assigned to proposers based on their stake.
+- **Value per slot**.
+Amount of the stake for each slot to calculate the slots that a proposer will have based on their stake.
+If a proposer has 10K staked and the value per slot is 1K then the proposer will have 10 slots to calculate their stake power in the weighted round robin algorithm.
 - **Sprint**.
 The time a proposer is proposing blocks being the current proposer.
 It will be the equivalent as ROTATE_PROPOSER_BLOCKS (L1 blocks).
 - **Span**.
 Unit composed of various sprints in which we use the same proposer set for the Weighted